How to Become a Registered Nurse (RN): A Step-by-Step Guide

 Written by Coursera Staff • Updated on

-Registered nurses are integral health care professional that provide patients with the care they need.
-Learn the steps you need to take to join this impactful profession.
+Registered nurses are integral health care professionals who provide patients with the care they need.
+Learn the steps you can take to join this impactful profession.

 [Featured Image]: A woman with curly hair, wearing blue scrubs, a mask and a stethoscope around her neck is reading a chart.
 Doctors and nurses are in the background.

 Registered nurses (RNs) provide care to patients and assist other health care professionals, such as physicians, to ensure they have the support they need to do the best possible job.
-Over the coming years, demand for health care workers is growing.
-According to the US Bureau of Labor Statistics (BLS), health care jobs are expected to grow 13 percent between 2021 and 2031, resulting in about 1.9 million job opening per year throughout the decade [1].
+Over the coming years, demand for health care workers is likely to grow.
+According to the US Bureau of Labor Statistics (BLS), nursing jobs will grow 6 percent between 2023 and 2033, resulting in about 194,500 job openings per year throughout the decade [1].
 Among health care workers, registered nurses make up the largest group of employees in the health care system [2].

-If you want to enter an impactful health care career with a bright job outlook, then you might consider a career as an RN.
-In this article, you'll learn what you need to do to become an RN, find out more about the profession, and explore their pay and job outlook.
-At the end, you'll also find suggested courses that can help you learn job-relevant skills today.
+If you want to enter an impactful health care career with a bright job outlook, then you might consider a career as a registered nurse.
+Learn what you need to do to become an RN, find out more about the profession, and explore their pay.
+Find suggested courses that can help you learn job-relevant skills today.

 Where do nurses work?

 RNs can work in a variety of settings, such as hospitals, doctor’s offices, travel clinics, nursing homes, schools, and even within airplanes.
-In effect, there are many different types of RN, including psychiatric nurses who specializing in mental health work, flight nurses who work in helicopters and airplanes, and oncology nurses who specifically work with cancer patients.
+In effect, you’ll find many different types of RN, including psychiatric nurses who specialize in mental health work, flight nurses who work in helicopters and airplanes, and oncology nurses who specifically work with cancer patients.

 Placeholder